fgrosse/goldi/README.md

 $ ginkgo -r tests
 ```

-If you prefer to use `go test` directly you can either switch into the `./tests` directory and run it there or
-run the following from the repository root directory:
+If you prefer to use `go test` directly you can run the following from the repository root directory:
 ```
-$ go test ./tests
+$ go test ./tests/...
 ```

 ## Contributing